kubecost/docs/http-troubleshooting.md

 > Kubecost can write its cache to disk.
 Roughly 32 GB per 100,000 pods monitored is sufficient.

 * Ensure you have allowed enough memory requests and limits.
-* If running the following command fails or hangs when the pod is ready, the error is likely due to intermittent DNS:
-  *  `kubectl exec -i -t -n kubecost kubecost-cost-analyzer-55c45d9d95-8m2sq -c cost-analyzer-frontend -- curl kubecost-cost-analyzer.kubecost:9090/model/clusterInfo`